inphobia/inphobia.github.io/content/_index.md

   eid: technotes
 ---
 # a collection of technical notes.
+most of them regarding spielerei with serial attached scsi
 > [!WARNING]
 > work in progress
 > typos and engrish ahead